- Antonio Giovinazzi

 |First race||Australian Grand Prix||Albert Park||March 15, 2015||Race results|

-Max Verstappen will become the youngest F1 driver in history when he drives for Toro Rosso in 2015, an announcement that was made in August 2014.
-The highly-rated Verstappen has enjoyed a meteoric rise which saw him sought after by Mercedes and Red Bull in 2014, before he opted to join the latter's Young Driver Programme.
+Max Verstappen became the youngest F1 driver in history when he started his career with Toro Rosso in 2015.
+The highly-rated Verstappen enjoyed a meteoric rise which saw him sought after by Mercedes and Red Bull in 2014, before he opted to join the latter's young driver programme.

-Being promoted to Toro Rosso by Helmut Marko for the 2015 season, being compared to Ayrton Senna in the process.
+Being promoted to Toro Rosso by Helmut Marko for the 2015 season and being compared to Ayrton Senna in the process.

 Failing to cap his breakout 2014 season with victory at the prestigious Macau Grand Prix after a costly mistake in qualifying.